Skip to content

 TIP

-In a lot of cases it is better to always render the component and set its visible property instead because <With> will destroy/recreate the widget each time the passed value changes.
+In a lot of cases, it is better to always render the component and set its visible property instead.
+This is because <With> will destroy/recreate the widget each time the passed value changes.

 WARNING

-When the value changes and the widget is re-rendered the previous one is removed from the parent component and the new one is appended.
-Order of widgets are not kept so make sure to wrap <With> in a container to avoid this.
+When the value changes and the widget is re-rendered, the previous one is removed from the parent component and the new one is appended.
+The order of widgets is not kept, so make sure to wrap <With> in a container to avoid this.

 List rendering